AFMC-MAJCOM/task-queue/README.md

     - Queue items are rows in a SQL table
 - `in_memory`
     - Queue items are objects in a python dictionary
+- `with_events`
+    - Queue items are stored in the queue implementation of your choice and item movement is tracked as events in an event store

 # Work Queue